-- Increases your plants’ metabolic rate for a more healthier and perky plant.
+- It increases your plants’ metabolic rate for a more healthier and lively marijuana plant.

-- Has complex, potassium based mixture that stimulates healthier photosynthesis cycles.
+- Has a complex, potassium based mixture that stimulates healthier photosynthesis cycles.

-- FYI for organic weed growers – this fertilizer isn’t using an organic compound
+- If you’re one of many organic weed growers – just be aware that this fertilizer isn’t using an organic compound

 Application: Twice a week.